critterandguitari/Organelle_Manual/manual.md

 -   The HDMI port delivers the video output of Organelle's internal microcomputer. \[For additional information on using the HDMI port, see [Chapter Five](#5).\]

 -   The microSD card slot contains a card that acts as the internal microcomputer's root disk.
 We recommend limiting ejecting or otherwise manipulating this card if you don't have to.
-But if you want to use the microSD card to store patches and free up a USB port, [check out this forum post](https://forum.critterandguitari.com/t/using-an-sd-card-for-patches/1427/4) or jump down to [Ch.
-4.4](#4.4) for more info.
+But if you want to use the microSD card to store patches and free up a USB port, [check out this forum post](https://forum.critterandguitari.com/t/using-an-sd-card-for-patches/1427/4) or see our Advanced Topics page.

 -   The power port (labeled `9VDC`) is for connection to Organelle's own power supply.